Dipto9999/Hangman/README.md

 # Hangman
-A Hangman game programmed using the University of Toronto created Turing procedural programming language.
+A Hangman game made with the use of UofT's Turing procedural programming language.